Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 ### code validation

-using the flake8 and pylint linter in my IDE ive validated my python code
+using the flake8 and pylint linter in my IDE I've validated my python code

 #### veiws.py

 * I have ignore the errors here as its a problem with how the linter and django interact

-* error regarding the string statement having no effect is my docstrings within my view classes, ive treid putting the docstrings as the first line of the method but that throws a compile error
+* error regarding the string statement having no effect is my docstrings within my view classes, I've tried putting the docstrings as the first line of the method but that throws a compile error

 #### urls.py